Download these rules (4th edition!) as a handy pdf

 - The 5-part series of blog posts that started the Landshut Rules, in a way: https://darkwormcolt.blogspot.com/2018/10/play-worlds-not-rules-juggling-ideas.html

 Some of you know of my brave forays into the primeval ages of roleplaying.
 As a result of these beautiful journeys, I finally formulated our homebrew rules.
-I called them Arnesonian rules because that's what they are, effectively.
+I call them free kriegsspiel rules because that's what they are, effectively.

 Still, I feel they deserve at least some kind of reference, a name that tells others where they originated from.
 So, I decided to stay traditional and name our rules after the place they come from: Landshut, the Lower Bavarian town I was born in.
 The Twin Cities had and still have their Twin Cities gamers and several variants of Twin City rules, and now Landshut has its Landshut rules, and I think it's fitting.